Determining Fault in a Truck Wreck

 Sometimes, neither you nor the truck driver is to blame for the truck accident.
 In other cases, the truck driver might only be partly to blame because a third driver may have acted carelessly or recklessly.
 For example, a drunk driver might cut off an 18-wheeler, which causes the truck driver to swerve into your lane and crash into your vehicle.
 Such multi-vehicle accidents can be extremely complicated.
 There may be multiple layers of liability.
 You may have to deal with several insurance companies, as well as the trucking company and the attorneys working for each company.

 Don't try to tackle such a complicated case on your own.
 Make sure you have an experienced attorney on your side who knows how to investigate such accidents and has the case results to prove it.
-Call the Law Office of Scott M. Miller.
+Call the Law Offices of Scott M. Miller, P.A.
 Available 24 hours a day, 7 days a week.

 <Return to Top>

 Why You Need an Attorney Investigating Your Truck Accident